ayush-py-dev/Spizic.py/README.md

  A Simple Music Bot!
 Help to grow it...

-Please contribute as much as you can, to help me o grow this Discord Bot
+Please contribute as much as you can, to help me to grow this Discord Bot